-Recently, a reader asked me to define the fundamental characteristics of the attractive man.
+RECENTLY, a reader asked me to define what makes a man attractive.
 After mulling over the question, I came to a singular conclusion.
 The answer, to me, seemed obvious.

 Usually, we’re not.